Google unveils Pixel 4 phones with radar, more affordable laptop

 NEW DEVICES

-The fourth-generation Pixel starts at US$799 for a 5.7-inch (14.5-cm) display and US$899 for a 6.3-inch display, and for the first time all four major U.S. wireless carriers are selling the product.
+The fourth-generation Pixel starts at US$799 for a 5.7-inch (14.5-cm) display and US$899 for a 6.3-inch display, and for the first time all four major U.S. wireless carriers will offer the smartphones, beginning Oct.
+24.

 A new feature based on radar technology enables users to skip songs or issue other commands by waving their hands above the screen.

-The phones include a telephoto lens for long-distance photography and improved software to take photos of the night sky.
+The phones include a telephoto lens and improved software to take photos of the night sky.
 Google Assistant has been deeply integrated into the device to reduce response times.

 Sherry Lin, a Pixel product manager, said Google tested adding 5G network technology but found that it "just didn't work very well if trees and buildings got in the way."